penumbra-zone/penumbra/docs/protocol/src/stake/example.md

 William.
 Tendermint consensus requires at least four validators and no one party controlling more than $1/3$ of the stake, but this example uses only a few parties just to illustrate the dynamics.

-For simplicity, the the base reward rates and commission rates are fixed over all epochs at $r = 0.0006$ and $c_v = 0$, $c_w = 0.1$.
+For simplicity, the base reward rates and commission rates are fixed over all epochs at $r = 0.0006$ and $c_v = 0$, $c_w = 0.1$.
 The `PEN` and `dPEN` holdings of participant $a, b, c, \ldots$ are denoted by $x_a$, $y_a$, etc., respectively.